 a.
 Be a good role model to other students.

 b.
-Be polite in your language and behaviour and carry yourself well in school and in public.
+Be polite and carry yourself well in school and in public.

 d.
 Be regular in your attendance to school and all school activities.